BigMan24/YOTE/README.md

 Once open, type - pip3 install webbrowser - this will install webbrowser, if it comes up saying it can't find it this is okay, just continue.

-Open up code.py
+Copy the code from code.py and paste it into atom.

-save code.py in C drive, users and your user profile.
+save the code as code.py in C drive, users and your user profile.

 In the Thonny system shell, type - python code.py - and it will open a window